Our research is editorially independent but we may earn a commission for purchases made through our links.

 Even if you aren’t the type of traveler that enjoys spending time in the city, the capital of Newfoundland, St. John’s, with a population of only around 150,000 residents, truly offers something for everyone.
-Here you’ll find especially friendly locals, as you will in most any spot throughout the province, who go out of their way to provide a warm welcome.
+One of the best places to visit in Newfoundland, you’ll find especially friendly locals, as you will in most spots throughout the province, who go out of their way to provide a warm welcome.
 Walk the steep hills, strolling by colorful, historic houses, particularly Holloway Street, taking in the entire scene.
 The Rowe House Gallery representing artist Cynthia I. Noel, a fabulous gallery with reasonably priced reproductions of the artists’ oil paintings and watercolor paintings sits along this vibrant avenue.
-Don’t miss The Club, a fantastic gastropub serving some of the best fish ‘n’ chips, mussels, oysters, steaks and more.
 Of course, you’ll want to plan to stay up late to enjoy the city’s famously outstanding local live music along George Street, boasting the most bars and pubs per square foot of any street in North America.
 The tunes typically don’t begin until after 11 p.m., and things begin hopping during the wee hours of the morning.

 Cape Spear is the easternmost spot in the western hemisphere.
 Stand here, with your back to the water, and the entire population of North America is to the west of you.
 Looking out east over the sea, you can almost see Ireland, the nearest land to the east.
 It’s also home to the Cape Spear Lighthouse, perched atop a rugged cliff.
 This is the oldest surviving lighthouse in the province, flashing since the mid-1800s as an iconic symbol of Newfoundland and Labrador’s mariner history.
 Here you can enjoy amazing ocean views, including crashing waves, icebergs and feeding whales.
 Arrive just before dawn to catch one of the most breathtaking sunrises on the planet – if you happen to arrive on a nice morning.

-While you’re in Newfoundland you really should do at least one boat tour, and if you can only do one, make it O’Brien’s.
-This two-hour tour off the Avalon Peninsula through the Witless Bay Ecological Preserve, brings passengers to visit the home of the largest Atlantic Puffin colony in North America – some 260,000 pairs, as well as offering the chance to spot humpbacks, minkes, dolphins and porpoises along the way – in fact, there are 17 species of sea mammals here and some of the best whale watching is in the waters that surround this beautiful province.
-If you’re lucky enough to have Justin as your guide, you might even be treated to a sea shanty – his voice is so amazing, it could bring those whales to the surface.
+While you’re in Newfoundland you really should do at least one boat tour, and if you can only do one, make it O’Brien’s in Bay Bulls.
+The tour starts off at the Avalon Peninsula and travels through the Witless Bay Ecological Preserve, bringing passengers to visit the home of the largest Atlantic Puffin colony in North America – some 260,000 pairs, as well as offering the chance to spot humpbacks, minkes, dolphins and porpoises along the way – in fact, there are 17 species of sea mammals here and some of the best whale watching is in the waters that surround this beautiful province.

 Just south of St. John’s, the Irish Loop is said to be the most Irish place on earth, outside the Emerald Isle itself, of course.
-Here you’ll find places like the Irish Coffee House where owner Judith Devine and her staff cooks up incredibly delicious Irish dishes – along with outstanding tea and coffee – and speaks with an accent that would have you believe that she grew up on the other side of the Atlantic, though her family has been here for generations.
+Here you’ll find places like the Irish Loop Coffee House serving incredibly delicious Irish dishes along with outstanding tea and coffee.
 It makes a perfect spot after your boat trip, where you can enjoy sipping a hot beverage with more beautiful water views, and the chance to see humpback whales swimming in the bay.
 The entire loop is about 200 miles and is ideal for a scenic drive too.